 Our court's Make a Difference Day project for 2020 was to thank our Catholic Daughters sisters in faith, including our own members; the Altoona-Johnstown diocesan employees; our court's parish priests, deacons, secretaries, and staff; and, members of other charitable organizations in our Altoona community, by sending them a message of thanks, for all they do, to make a difference in the lives of others!

 Prayer to Mary to Help Those in Need

 help those in need,

 give strength to the weak,

 assist the clergy,

 May all who seek your help experience your unfailing protection.

 All About Mary

-The first eight years our court was in existence, our Education Circle of Love program sponsored the national education contest.
 Our National Court defines the time-line, theme, and winning criteria.
-Our judges select the first three winners in each category and division from the submissions received.
+Our local judges select the first three winners in each category and division from the submissions received.
 First place winners are entered into the state contest.
 The first place winners of the state contest move on to national.
 Winners at all three levels (local, state, and national) are awarded a monetary gift.
 We've had a few place first at state and go on to national.

-Three winners are named.
-The first and second place winning participant receives a certificate and cash award and everyone receives a treat bag filled with give-aways donated by local area businesses.
+All participants, their families, parish priests, and school representatives are invited to an awards ceremony.
+Three winners are named; the first and second place winning participant receives a certificate and cash award and everyone receives a treat bag filled with give-aways donated by local area businesses.
 After the awards ceremony, the court provides beverages and snacks, most of which are donated from area businesses and court members.
 Our judges, most professionals in their field, are given a small stipend for their efforts.